 If you are travelling to a country such as New Zealand, which is 13 hours ahead of British Summer Time, you will need to discuss a medication plan with your diabetes team prior to departing.

-Time zone changes of one or two hours can be adapted to with relative ease, but if you are unsure about medicating due to the time zone, you should investigate what to do before you reach your destination.
+Time zone changes of one or two hours can be adapted to with relative ease.
+If you are unsure about medicating due to the time zone, you should investigate what to do before you reach your destination.

 Some glucometers can under-read at altitude – a significant deviation can become apparent between 1500 and 2000 metres.